Why and How to Invest in Startups

 But why would someone want to invest in an asset with a high risk of failure and long holding periods for the companies that do make it?

-Well, privately-held companies have the potential to grow fast, meaning that a winner could make you a 10x return.
+Well, privately-held companies have the potential to grow fast, meaning that a winner could make you a 10x or even 100x returns.
 Plus, it is well documented that more and more companies are staying private for longer.

 According to FundersClub, if one waits to invest in a startup once it’s public, they might be missing out on 95% of the gains.*